-This article will educate you to build a simple 3.3V 3 Amp SMPS circuit which powers nearly any type of digital electronics circuit or microcontroller.
+This article will educate all to build a simple 3.3V 3 Amp SMPS circuit which powers nearly any type of digital electronics circuit or microcontroller.

 What is a 3.3V 3Amp SMPS Circuit:

-These power supplies could be used to supply current to sensors, microcontrollers, electronic devices and other devices that needs a low voltage and medium current.
+These kinds of power sources are commonly used to power sensors, microcontrollers, electronic devices and other devices that need low voltage and medium current.

 Circuit Working: